New here? Start with the complete side hustle guide →

 Common Pinterest SEO Mistakes Beginners Make

 Ignoring board descriptions.
-Most beginners optimize their pin titles and descriptions but leave board descriptions blank.
+Most beginners write their pin titles and descriptions but leave board descriptions blank.
 Pinterest reads all of it.
 Fill them in.

 Using the same keyword phrase everywhere.
 Repeating the exact same keyword across every pin and board looks spammy.
 Use variations and related terms to show Pinterest the full picture of your niche.